AshishCdev/Pi-Buddy/README.md

 3. Generate all your API keys.
 This will provide four API keys- Consumer Key, Consumer Secret, 	Access Token and Access Token Secret.

 #Setting up the hardwares
-Since connecting all the electronics may lead to misconnections resuilts damadge to GPIO.The relay board(module) is recommended.Used GPIOs
+Since connecting all the electronics may lead to misconnections resuilts damadge to GPIO.The relay board(module) is recommended.
 GPIO 02 - FAN, GPIO 03 - LIGHT, GPIO 04 - A.C.
 Prefer this diagram for GPIO allocation https://www.element14.com/community/servlet/JiveServlet/previewBody/73950-102-9-339300/pi3_gpio.png

 #Setting up the Software